Day 5- No-Work Sourdough Peasant Bread

 - 1 parchment-lined baking sheet or pizza stone

-- Weigh out all ingredients into a medium mixing bowl, and loosely mix together.
+- Measure out all ingredients into a medium mixing bowl, and loosely mix together.
 (Do not use the bowl you intend to bake in.)

 - Allow dough to rest for 30 minutes.

 - Once dough has rested, it will still feel very wet.
-Fold the dough the best you can for 50-100 turns.
+Fold or knead the dough the best you can for 50-100 turns.
 After this many stretch/fold turns, your dough will look very smooth and evenly mixed.

 - Generously butter your oven-safe bowl.